rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 These considerations motivate adding an option for outputting partial CCI (parts), which are merged (linked) with a later step.

+This RFC has the goal of enabling the future deprecation of the default (called `--merge=shared` here) practice of appending to cross-crate information files in the doc root.

 # Guide-level explanation

 ## New flag summary